mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 -->

-## Discussion on game design patterns
+## Discussion on the use of game design patterns in the 3M learning design

 The majority of this chapter has focused on interpretation of observations of participant interactions.
 A deeper exploration of concepts is present in the following chapter which synthesises the observations of this study in relation to broader research.
 The remainder of this chapter begins this process with a closer look at the use of game design patterns as a intermediate design construct to facilitate coding education and at learner agency in relation to the user of GDPs in this data.